 After upgrading to Visual Studio 2013 I noticed that find-in-files had a problem when searching directories.
 The VS IDE would repeatedly hang, rendering it completely useless for the duration of the search.
 I filed a bug, complete with ETW traces and a detailed analysis of what was going on.

 This is a success story, of sorts.
 Microsoft has now released Visual Studio 2013 Update 2 which ameliorates the problem.
 They seem to have changed the behavior so that the worker threads don’t start searching until the directory scan has finished, I think.
 So VS should now avoid a self-inflicted denial of service.
-However the VS main thread can still hang if anybody else (another copy of Visual Studio perhas?) is hitting the disk.
-So the hangs still happen, if somewhat less severely.
+However the VS main thread can still hang if anybody else (another copy of Visual Studio perhaps?) is hitting the disk.
+So the hangs still happen, at best slightly less frequently.

 It may seem like I pick on Visual Studio a lot, as I’ve written quite a few blog posts pointing out its code-gen and performance problems.
 But it’s tough love really.
 I use Visual Studio for hours every day so I notice every little blip.
 And, I meticulously analyze and report many of these blips, in hopes of getting them fixed.